 - Social Media Marketing: Arguably one of the most widely used platforms today, social media marketing builds engagement by posting on Facebook, Twitter, Instagram, LinkedIn, and industry-specific platforms.
 Examples include ActiveRain, which is aimed at real estate professionals, and Untappd, which is for craft beer enthusiasts.

-- Search Engine Optimization: SEO includes both on-page (titles, images, descriptions) and off-page (link building, social signals) strategies designed to help you draw organic traffic from search engines.
+- Search Engine Optimization: SEO includes both on-page (titles, images, descriptions, content optimization) and off-page (link building, social signals) strategies designed to help you draw organic traffic from search engines.

 - Content Marketing: This includes sharing, optimizing, and publishing content that draws followers, links, and search traffic.
 If you’re unfamiliar, this content marketing guide is a good place to start.